Protect your family from pests. Find out how to prevent and treat your pest problems.

 This risk from these insects increases towards the end of summer – it is preferable to destroy wasp nests earlier in the year before wasps become aggressive.

-You may chose to use DIY products to destroy a wasp nest yourself if the nest is easily accessible.
+You may choose to use DIY products to destroy a wasp nest yourself if the nest is easily accessible.
 However, if you decide to destroy the nest yourself, follow all instructions carefully.
-Ensure that you minimize uncovered skin including wearing gloves and a hat.
+Ensure that you minimize uncovered skin, including wearing gloves and a hat.
 Treating at night is generally recommended because wasps are less aggressive then.

-Do not attempt DIY treatment if you suspect you are sensitive to the sting of wasps, if the nest is indoors or the nest is inaccessible.
+Do not attempt DIY treatment if you suspect you are sensitive to the sting of wasps, if the nest is indoors, or if the nest is inaccessible.

-If a bee nest represents a high risk (such as a nest in the home or a hospital or near those who are allergic to bee stings), It may be possible to remove the nest with the assistance of a beekeeper.
+If a bee nest represents a high risk (such as a nest in the home, a hospital, or near those who are allergic to bee stings), it may be possible to remove the nest with the assistance of a beekeeper.

 Rodents